Moyamoya disease: Research

-Recent investigations have established that both moyamoya disease and arteriovenous fistulas (AVFs) of the lining of the brain, the dura, are associated with dural angiogenesis.
+In June 2008, a case report established that both moyamoya disease and arteriovenous fistulas (AVFs) of the lining of the brain, the dura, are associated with dural angiogenesis.
 These factors may represent a mechanism for ischemia contributing to the formation of dural AVFs.
 At least one case of simultaneous unilateral moyamoya syndrome and ipsilateral dural arteriovenous fistula has been reported at the Barrow Neurological Institute.
 In this case a 44-year-old man presented with headache, tinnitus, and an intraventricular hemorrhage, as seen on computed tomographic scans.
 Cerebral angiography showed a right moyamoya pattern and an ipsilateral dural AVF fed by branches of the external carotid artery and draining into the transverse sinus.
 This extremely rare coincidental presentation may have deeper pathogenic implications.

 The research into the pathogenesis of moyamoya disease has found a breakthrough with the proposal of a "Mechano-biological theory" of pathogenesis of this disease.
 A research group in southern India have proposed this unifying theory based on computational fluid dynamics studies and longitudinal data.
 This proposal unifies the pathogenesis of moyamoya disease and moyamoya syndromes described in literature under a single mechanism.